nolanyee/data-science-portfolio/depth-map-generator/README.md

 <img src="images/DepthMapFig3.png" width ="400">

-The amount of incident light the surface recieves is proportional to the cosine of the negative light vector and the surface normal vector.
+The amount of incident light the surface recieves (and thus the amount of scattered light observed) is proportional to the cosine of the negative light vector and the surface normal vector, which is calculated by taking the dot product of the normalized vectors.
 However, when this cosine is negative the surface is in cast shadow (there cannot be negative light).

 <img src="images/DepthMapFig4.png" width ="600">